learn-co-students/html-basics-well-formed-html-document-lab-online-web-prework/README.md

 ## Adding the HTML Tags

-There are some parts to every HTML document that are always necessary in order for your browser to correctly interpret and display the content.
+Every HTML document requires a few specific tags that enable your browser to correctly interpret and display the content.
 To get started, open `index.html` in your text editor.

 First, we need to add a `doctype` declaration at the top of the file indicating how the HTML should be handled, and in particular what